i4Ds/whisper-prep/README.md

 <!-- Guide -->
 ## Data Preparation Guide
+You can run `python main.py --config train.yaml" in the base path after installing this package to see how it works.

 1. **Data File (.tsv):**
    - Create a `.tsv` file with two required columns: